 History of Spirit of Mary

-Katie Kibbe, Marist mom and author of Spirit of Mary, Pray, Ponder and Act, was called to write a study series to connect the mother of Jesus to you, women of Marist seeking spiritual wisdom.
+Katie Kibbe, mom of a Marist alumna and author of Spirit of Mary, Pray, Ponder and Act, was called to write a study series to connect the mother of Jesus to you, women of Marist seeking spiritual wisdom.
 Katie shares, “When a mother falls in love with Jesus and comes to understand more personally the deep and abiding trust that allowed Mary to say “Yes” to God over and over again, profound changes happen not only in her life, but the life of her family as well.”

-Six years ago, when Katie’s daughter was admitted to Marist School, she was very apprehensive about what it meant to be connected to the Marist community.
+When Katie’s daughter was admitted to Marist School, she was very apprehensive about what it meant to be connected to the Marist community.
 Katie admits now, “Little did I know that Marist School would become more than just an academic home for my child, it would become a spiritual home for our family.”

 While seeking to learn more about the Marist Way of Life, Katie participated in family Masses, Marist Women’s Bible study, and Marist Mothers Prayer Group.
 After joining a Marist Way group of mothers who were seeking to learn more about the Marist history and spirituality (taught by Mike Coveny, director of the Marist Way Program, and facilitated by Fr.
 Joel Konzen, former Principal of Marist School) Katie learned the unique values of Marists through the Society of Mary.
 Through experiences at her parish, Katie realized that she preferred joining in conversations around a table with other women who wanted to know how to love God and others more fully.
 She felt in her heart that God wanted her to share this information with other moms who might want to be truly connected to Marist.